Excipients... Approved for useHas it ever crossed your mind as to how tablets are made?

 This ingredient helps to combine ingredients together.

-A very useful material often used in capsule shell production.
+An especially useful material often used in capsule shell production.
 We only use pharmaceutical grade bovine gelatine that complies with the very stringent standards of the Gelatine Manufacturers of Europe Association (GMEA).

 This plant sourced material is used to help keep capsules flexible and prevent them from becoming brittle which can lead to breakage and spoilage.
-In addition it has antimicrobial preservative properties.
+In addition, it has antimicrobial preservative properties.

 A very versatile excipient useful in the production of sustained (time release) products.
-It’s mainly used as an emulsifier bringing fats and water based nutrients together.
+It’s mainly used as an emulsifier bringing fats and water-based nutrients together.